Student Archive & Others (17)

 In the list below, the first film is mine; the others were directed by others, though I contributed as an actor, cinematographer, or assistant director.
 Back then, we had one main mentor and director—our teacher, Arkady Faustov.

 It is worth noting that our studio produced many individuals who went on to become prominent figures in the film industry.
-Perhaps the most famous is Yevgeniy Mamut, who received an Academy Award (Oscar) in 1987 for his scientific and technical achievements in cinematography.
+Perhaps the most famous is Eugeny Mamut, who received an Academy Award (Oscar) in 1987 for his scientific and technical achievements in cinematography.
 Notably, his “optical stunt machine” was used to create the iconic camouflage effect for the movie Predator, starring Arnold Schwarzenegger.

 (The photo above shows our teacher, or ‘the Chief’ as we called him, giving me a directorial brief)

-Hands off
+Hands Off

 This is my “skit” film made as a parody of our boss and mentor, Arkady Faustov.
 1980.